Staged & Stay Vacation Rental Staging Tips

 The Outdoor Space That Looks Like Nobody Lives There

-Guests book vacation rentals to feel something.
-They want to imagine themselves out there with a glass of wine, watching the desert sunset.
-So give them that picture, literally.
-Set the table as if someone's about to sit down.
-Put a book and a pair of sunglasses on the lounge chair.
-Add a potted succulent or two near the pool.
-A citrus fruit in a bowl on the outdoor table.
-Small things that make the space feel lived-in and loved.
+Guests want to imagine themselves with a glass of wine watching the desert sunset.
+Set the table.
+Put a book on the lounge chair.
+Add a succulent near the pool.
+Make the space feel lived-in.

-"Outdoor staging isn't about being fake — it's about giving the camera (and the guest) a reason to linger."
+"Outdoor staging gives the camera — and the guest — a reason to linger."

 4